 New Zealand is prone to some natural disasters, namely earthquakes.
 Find out what to do when danger strikes on your adventure.

-Everything you need to know before you hit the road, from runaway sheep and rock fall on the roads, to speed cameras and seat belts.
+Everything you need to know before you go driving in New Zealand, from sheep and rock fall on the roads, to speed cameras and seat belts.